Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Methods

 The training and inference steps in \aimed are depicted in \figref{layout}.
 A key feature of the architecture employed in \aimed is that it uses $K$ \vxm networks in parallel, followed by a mean layer with no learnable parameters.
-Since the \vxm networks are weight-tied, \aimed has the same number of learnable parameters as a single \vxm, despite its ability to jointly register multiple source images to a single target image.
+Since the \vxm networks are weight-tied, \aimed has the same number of learnable parameters (approximately 103,000) as a single \vxm, despite its ability to jointly register multiple source images to a single target image.
 Being lightweight, \aimed can be trained on smaller training datasets, as demonstrated in the following experimental studies.
+Another advantage of the architecture used in \aimed is that it can register any number of source images during inference, regardless of the value of $K$ used during training.